maw501/maw501.github.io/project_edx_ML/_posts/2018-10-10-columbiaX-ML-week1and2.md

 \end{align*}
 </div>

 depending on notational preferences.
 So far all we have assumed is a least squares loss function and the goal is to minimize this error for the linear model of choice.
-In many cases modelling scenarios we might think of this as a reasonable thing to do where we have made no (explicit) assumptions about the data.
+In many scenarios we might think of this as a reasonable thing to do and that we have made no (explicit) assumptions about the data.

-Our goal is to return a set of weights from the optimization that are optimal for the above model.

 ##### OLS optimal weights, $\mathbf{w}_{LS}$

 In order to derive the optimal set of weights, $\mathbf{w}_{LS}$, that minimizes the above function $\mathcal{L}$ we take the derivative of $(1)$, set it to 0 and solve for $\mathbf{w}$.

 It can be helpful when following the below to always think about whether the dimensions tie up and remember that once we differentiate we will return a vector (as we are simultaneously differentiating w.r.t each element of $\mathbf{w}$), of dimension $(d+1) \times 1$.
-In order to derive the below we apply some standard [results](#matrix_cook) from matrix calculus.
+In order to derive the below we can apply standard [results](#matrix_cook) from matrix calculus.

 <div class="math">
 \begin{alignat*}{2}